-FMT_LIM.1.1 The TSF shall be designed and implemented in a manner that limits their
+FMT_LIM.1.1 The TSF shall be designed and implemented in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT_LIM.2)" the following policy is enforced [assignment: Limited capability and availability policy].

 Dependencies: FMT_LIM.2 Limited availability.